gcapes/git-course/_episodes/10-remote-collaboration.md

 > ```
 > {: .output}
 >
-> This command gets us all branches from the remote repository (aliased as
+> Your local repository should now contain all the branches from the remote repository,
-> `origin`) but doesn't actually pull any contents.
+> but the `fetch` command doesn't actually update your local branches.
 >
-> Now we can set up a new branch locally and pull the contents of the
+> The next step is to check out a new branch locally to track the upstream branch
-> corresponding remote branch into the new one which we set up:
+> i.e. the remote branch.
 >
 > ```
 > $ git checkout new_branch